pedrovt/so/README.md

 ## Classes

-- Class 01: The bash scripting language.
+- Guide 01: The bash scripting language.
 Shell scripting using bash
+- Guide 02: The SO File System 2018 (SOFS18)
+- Guide 03: Concurrency using threads.
+Programming using the library *pthread*.
+- Guide 04: Concurrency using shared memory.
+Semaphores to control access to a shared data structure, by diferent processes.
+- Guide 05: Concurrency using message queues.
+Communication between processes using message queues.